Most Dangerous Jobs in America

 Fatalities in the private construction industry increased 5 percent to 1,061–the largest total since 2007 (BLS Report).

-A construction site is a place in which a building, land, or industrial machinery are being built or repaired.
 Working on a construction site and be dangerous.
+A construction site is where a building, land, or industrial machinery is built or repaired.
 The deadliness of the job increased in 2019 to the highest levels seen since 2007, according to the Bureau of Labor Statistics.

-Construction hazards can be minimized by an emphasis on safety apparel and personal protective equipment.
+Construction hazards can be minimized by emphasizing safety apparel and personal protective equipment.

 6 Common Construction Hazards